-See our full guide to checking your CAS in MyNottingham (pdf)
+A guide to checking your CAS in the NottinghamHub (pdf)

 If your visa application is refused, you will usually need to receive a new CAS from us so that you submit a new visa application.
 You cannot reuse the same CAS for a new application.